{{ summaryState }}

 FAQ:

-Start with class or grade, date, day focus, schedule, materials location, routines, safety notes, and at least one student activity.
+Start with Class or grade, Day focus, Date, a timed daily schedule, materials location, at least one activity, routines, safety notes, backup work, and a feedback prompt.

 Glossary: